agraef/raptor7/README.md

 Beyond MIDI learn, Raptor also offers special support for some controllers, as detailed below.
 This typically includes some hard-wired bindings to select Raptor instances for receiving control data, as well as a custom MIDI map file.
 It is generally assumed that these devices are in their factory state and are connected to Pd's *second* MIDI input port, so that they don't interfere with MIDI data from your primary input device on the first MIDI input, where you'd typically connect your MIDI keyboard, pad controller, etc. (Note that, in contrast, the MIDI learn facility can map MIDI controls no matter what the input port and MIDI channel is, thus it will work with your primary input device as well as all devices on secondary inputs.)

+Amazingly, the special device support included in Raptor right now all works together without any conflicts, so we have them all enabled by default.
+But if the bindings interfere with your own controllers or if you're worried about the overhead for devices that you don't have, you can easily turn them on and off using the corresponding variables at the beginning of the raptor.pd_lua source file in the lib subdirectory.

 #### Novation Launch Control XL

 The [Novation Launch Control XL][] is a popular mixer-style controller with lots of knobs and faders, which makes for a nice Raptor control surface, so Raptor has special support for it.
 To make this work, the Launch Control XL must be set to the first factory preset, and you need to connect it to Pd's second MIDI input port.